 In reality, I couldn’t remember how to say “Good morning” so I just stood there sheepishly as Ana caught up on all the news.
 That first ten minutes is always a real killer.

 Our rental car provider showed up and drove us to their office in Ponta Delgada, just a few minutes away, and situated right on the Avenida that divides the oceanfront from the downtown core.
-Divides is actually the wrong word - it actually creates a wide, inviting, seamless path that connects the downtown with the marvellous waterfront, all of which has been designed for people, not cars.
+No, “divides” is the wrong word; it actually creates a wide, inviting, seamless path that connects the downtown with the marvelous waterfront, all of which has been designed for people, not cars.
 More to come on that topic later, as I have a lot to say about European versus Canadian city design.

 This is our fifth trip to the Azores, but it’s been six years since our last visit.
 As we get into the car and pull away, it feels like we have scarcely been gone a month.
 Everything feels familiar - the roads, the businesses we pass, the shape of the ocean, the feel of the air.
 Although we have never lived here, it truly does feel like a second home to us, mainly because of the loving, amazing family we have here, but also because this place is such a natural fit for us - from the things we like to do, the way we like to live, and the culture we have developed within our own family that focus so much on family, just like they do here.
 This is the first time we have visited in the spring - previously we have been here in the summer and once in the winter - so this season will be new for us.